1. Everyone’s unique travel style is different, so don't compare yourself to anyone else.

 2. Nobody's ever asked to see my international drivers license and I've driven all over the world and across multiple borders.

 3. Get travel insurance.
 You never know when you might need it and you'll be sorry if you don't have it.
 It's worth the peace of mind.

 4. You can pay for digital books as much as you want, but if you keep a free books app on your phone or pad, you can download endless classic books to read, for free, when you don't have wifi on train and planes.
 Can be a lifesaver.

 5. Ladies, if you don't already have one, get a lunette cup and learn to love it.
 It's your new hassle-free, eco-friendly best friend.

 6. Carry a universal adapter.
 You'll need it to stay charged all around the world.
 Absolutely essential.
 Always charge before security!
 If you try to go through airport security with a dead device, they can confiscate it from you since they may think it's a weapon.
 Yeah.

-7. Even in this day and age, it can be surprisingly hard to find decent (and unlimited) wifi in the world.
+7. Even in this day and age, it can be surprisingly hard to find any decent wifi in the world.
 And you need it for maps.
 So plan accordingly.

 9. Skip the bulky heavy camera equipment unless you really are a pro photographer and need it to function.
 You can get perfectly great shots with your phone.
 Granted, I'm no pro, but I'm able to run my website using all iPhone photos, so there's that.